Top Bar

 Grade point average (GPA) is calculated at the end of each school year using only final grades in the five major academic areas: English, Mathematics, Science, Social Studies, and World Languages.
 Honors, AP, and IB level courses are calculated on a weighted 5.0 scale and College Prep courses are calculated on a 4.0 scale.
 The GPA is reported on a weighted 5.0 scale.

-93 students took a total of 273 IB subject tests.
+108 students took a total of 410 IB subject tests.
 Tests are scored on a 1-7 scale.
-87% of Harriton students scored between 4-7 with the average score being a 4.93.
+77% of scores earned were in the 4-7 range, with an average score of 4.5.

 Gwynedd Mercy University dual Enrollment

 Juniors and Seniors have the opportunity to earn college credit through the dual enrollment program.
-College credit is offered in Introduction to Marketing Management (3 credits), Introduction to Business Seminar (2 credits), Accounting (3 credits), and Principles of Management (3 credits).
+College credit is offered in Introduction to Business Seminar (3 credits), Principles of Marketing (3 credits), Accounting (3 credits), and Principles of Management (3 credits).

 Continuing Education

-92% of the class of 2022 enrolled in 4-year colleges, 5% in 2-year colleges, and 1% join the military, and the remaining 2% participate in a gap year, or are employed full-time.
+93% of the class of 2025 enrolled in 4-year colleges, 4% enrolled in 2-year colleges, 2% are employed full-time, and 1% are participating in a gap year.

 Test Middle 50% Mean